Keio University

 Special Keio University alumni

 Japanese architects are full of energy.
-You really feel this when you go to Paris or New York.
+One truly feels this when visiting Paris or New York.
 Among them, the most spirited is Tadao Ando, who is based in Osaka and active all over the world.
-Now 78 years old, while he took the world by storm with his beautiful concrete expressions, he is also widely recognized as a social hero for his passionate nature and his willingness to put himself on the line when facing crises.
+Now 78 years old, he is widely recognized as a social hero; while he took the world by storm with his beautiful concrete expressions, he is also known for his hot-blooded nature and his tendency to throw himself into action when facing a crisis.

-I first met him in the early 1980s, when an editor of an architecture magazine introduced us so I could see his residential works.
-Since then, we have crossed paths on various occasions, and it was through this connection that I came to publish this biography.
+I first met him in the early 1980s, when an editor of an architecture magazine introduced us so that I could see his residential works.
+Since then, we have crossed paths in various situations, and that connection led me to publish this biography.

 Writing the life of an architect as a biography is difficult.
-Unlike an artist who is solely focused on their work, an architect is deeply committed to society through the act of building, and their scope is wide-ranging.
-Furthermore, in Ando's case, he has built a network of contacts all over the world, interacting equally with everyone from local neighborhood women to the world's leading art collectors and even presidents of major powers.
+Unlike an artist who focuses solely on their work, an architect is deeply committed to society through the act of building, and their scope of activity is diverse.
+Furthermore, in Ando's case, he has built a network of contacts all over the world, interacting equally with everyone from neighborhood women to the world's leading art collectors and even presidents of major powers.
 Dealing with such a person, there is no telling how much time and effort the research alone would take.
-Nevertheless, the reason I dared to take on this task was that I wanted to capture the cultural phenomenon now known internationally as "Tadao Ando" as accurately as possible across national borders.
+Nevertheless, the reason I dared to take on this task was that I wanted to capture the cultural phenomenon now categorized globally as "Tadao Ando" as accurately as possible across national borders.

-What I noticed during my research was that Ando is held in remarkably high regard in France, and there is a wealth of excellent criticism.
-Since the 1980s, French professionals have been making "pilgrimages" to see Ando, and based on that history, large-scale exhibitions have been held many times.
-Ando has designed numerous art museums, and his compatibility with these institutions likely elevates his reputation even further.
+What I noticed during the actual research was that Ando is extremely highly regarded in France, and there is a wealth of excellent criticism.
+The pilgrimage of French people to see Ando began in the 1980s, and large-scale exhibitions have been held many times based on that accumulated interest.
+Ando has designed numerous art museums, and his compatibility with these institutions has likely elevated his reputation even further.

-In the past, architects called "masters" used to walk around with a trail of disciples, but Ando travels around town alone on the subway.
-A University of Tokyo professor who is a high school graduate and former professional boxer, a great architect whose motto is living in a traditional row house—this unique, monk-like way of life has attracted many people.
-I would be honored if you could gain even a small glimpse into this architect who looks out at the world from a corner of Osaka and continues to send messages to people across borders.
+Architects who were called "masters" in the past used to stride about with a long trail of disciples, but Ando travels through the city alone on the subway.
+A University of Tokyo professor who graduated from high school and was a former professional boxer, a great architect whose motto is living in a row house—this unique, monk-like way of life has attracted many people.
+I would be honored if you could catch even a glimpse of this architect, who looks out at the world from a corner of Osaka and continues to send messages to people across borders.

 "Tadao Ando: Living Architecture"